GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/uma.md

 # UMA

+## Disclaimer
+The Gluu Server 3.1, due for release August 31, 2017, will support [UMA 2.0](https://docs.kantarainitiative.org/uma/ed/uma-core-2.0-01.html).
+There are breaking changes with the Gluu Server's existing UMA 1.x implementation as documented below.
+If you are preparing for a new UMA deployment, if we possible we recommend waiting for Gluu Server 3.1.
+If you'd like to be notified when Gluu Server 3.1 is released, sign up on for our newsletter on our [website homepage](https://gluu.org).
+Otherwise check back on our docs around the first of September.

 ## Overview
 As a profile of OAuth 2.0 that is complementary to OpenID Connect, UMA defines RESTful, JSON-based, standardized flows and constructs for coordinating the protection of any API or web resource in a way that will be familiar to any developer already acquainted with OAuth.